 In order to live successfully in an integrated community, some individuals find they need a little extra help in terms of supports.
 While a number of persons rely on help from their family and friends, there may still be a need for additional supplemental help.
 For others natural supports are limited, requiring the person to look for additional resources within the community.

 For many people and families, Oakland County Community Mental Health Authority (OCCMHA) serves to bridge this gap with its partners by providing resources to those in need of assistance. more

 Owning A House Vs. Renting An Apartment: A Cost Analysis

-Community Housing Network was chosen as a 2013 Top 100 Workplace by the Detroit Free Press in the small company category.
-Read the article on the Free Press website; CHN's profile can be found here.
+For the fourth year in a row, Community Housing Network has been chosen as a Top 100 Workplace by the Detroit Free Press in the small company category!

 Community Housing Network 570 Kirts Blvd., Suite 231, Troy, Michigan 48084 with offices in Macomb, Oakland and Wayne counties 248.928.0111 866.282.3119 (toll free)